 Proposed method

-We define VPDUs as non-overlapping 64x64-luma/32x32-chroma blocks in the picture.
+We define VPDUs as non-overlapping units of 64x64-L/32x32-C samples in the picture.
 The following constraint is proposed for TT and BT.

 Cond.
 1: For each VPDU containing one or multiple CUs, the CUs are completely contained in the VPDU.
 Cond.
 2: For each CU containing one or more VPDUs, the VPDUs are completely contained in the CU.
 Proposed constraint: For each CTU, the above two conditions shall not be violated, and the processing order of CUs shall not leave a VPDU and re-visit it later.